Phala-Network/phala-wiki/content/docs/run-a-local-development-network.md

 >
 > It takes ~6s to include a Substrate transaction in the blockchain, and then another 6s to finalize the block.
 Once the transaction is finalized, it triggers a "TransferToTee" event, relayed to `pruntime` via the relayer, and the confidential contract increases the balance.
 Finally the Web UI queries the confidential contract to get the updated balance.

-There are plenty of things you can play with the scret wallet:
+There are plenty of things you can play with the secret wallet:

 - convert the secret assets back to on-chain assets;
 - transfer secret assets just like ordinary assets on every Substrate blockchain;